 WHEN AND WHERE

-ReStore is located behind Ron's Paint at 5701 Highway 101, just north of Fred Meyer.
-It is open the first weekend of every month, Thursday, Friday and Saturday, from 9:00am to 1:00pm.
+ReStore is located at 2016 Highway 101.
+It is open 9:00 to 5:00 Wednesday through Saturday.
 There are three storage units filled with merchandise.
 For first-time customers, signs lead the way.
-In the months of April through September we also open the third weekend of the month.
 Our schedule is included in the calendar section of the website and also available at ReStore.
-For any further information please call ReStore manager Bob Hawkins at 997-9845.
+For any further information please call ReStore manager Jack Armer at 541-997-5834.